Criteo Connector Setup Guide

 Account | The partner ID of the account you are sending the data to.
 It can be filled on the connector configuration screen or on the action screen.
 The value on the action screen has higher priority than on the connector configuration screen. |

 Site Type | The device type (or site version) used for browsing.
-Default option is desktop .
-Available values are d (for Desktop), t (for Tablet), m (for Mobile). |
+Available values are d (for Desktop), t (for Tablet), m (for Mobile).
+Default value is d . |

-Full URL | The full url where the event is triggered. |
+Full URL | The full URL where the event is triggered. |

-Previous URL | The previous url where the event is triggered. |
+Previous URL | The previous URL where the event is triggered. |

 IP | The IP address of the user. |